Skip to main content

 )

-Attaching information to a dataset event
+Attaching information to an asset event

-# from airflow.decorators import task
+# from airflow.sdk import Asset, Metadata, task

 def attach_extra_using_metadata():